Is Cooking With Aluminum Foil Safe? Why Researchers Say No

 [Related: Cosmetic Ingredients To Avoid]

 - Medicine—Aluminum is found as an added component in several types of medicines which include antacids and buffered aspirin.
-It’s also found in medicinal remedies for allergy symptoms as well as vaccinations.17
+It’s also found in medicinal remedies for allergy symptoms.17

 - Aluminum Cans—Worldwide, we go through about 6,700 aluminum cans every second.
 Yes, you read that right…every second!
 This adds up to 200 billion aluminum cans every year.18